Trump’s eye-popping Cabinet picks show his top priority: Loyalty

 “The great fear is that the enormous power of the attorney general’s office is going to be handed over to someone who has personal vendettas and political agendas rather than a desire to be a champion of justice,” says Jeffrey Cohen, a former assistant U.S. attorney and associate professor at Boston College Law School.

 Barbara McQuade, another former U.S. attorney and a professor at the University of Michigan Law School, echoes Mr. Cohen’s comments and adds concern about Mr. Gaetz’s “lack of experience.”
-He has a degree from William & Mary School of Law, but practiced law only briefly before becoming a state representative and, since 2017, a member of Congress.
+He has a degree from William & Mary Law School, but practiced law only briefly before becoming a state representative and, since 2017, a member of Congress.

 “Charging, plea, and sentencing decisions all require a delicate balance of multiple facts,” says Ms. McQuade in an email.
 She finds it hard to imagine someone could do that effectively at the highest level of our government without ever having done so at other levels.

-Beyond that, Ms. McQuade says there are concerns over accusations that the Department of Justice has become "weaponized" and is engaging in “lawfare.''
-She describes Mr. Gaetz's accusations as lies meant to discredit the prosecutions of Mr. Trump over the Jan.
+Beyond that, Ms. McQuade says there are concerns over accusations that the Department of Justice has become “weaponized” and is engaging in “lawfare.”
+She describes Mr. Gaetz’s accusations as lies meant to discredit the prosecutions of Mr. Trump over the Jan.
 6, 2021, attack on the U.S. Capitol and the former president’s possession of classified documents.

 Those cases will effectively end after special counsel Jack Smith steps down, his reported plan before Mr. Trump takes office again.
 Ms. McQuade expresses concern that “ending those cases would restore trust only to members of the public who have been disinformed by Trump.
 The rest of the country will lose faith in the department.”